 They find a statue of St.John the Evangelist, and Tintin remembers a line from the poem - "And then shines forth the eagle's cross".
 He deduces that St.John, in addition to being represented with an eagle, is also called the Eagle of Patmos, and so he IS the eagle.

 Near the statue, they find a globe, whereupon Haddock looks at it and remarks that it contains an extra island and that it must have been a mistake.
-Tintin says that it was no mistake, and that Sir Francis banked upon his descendant, a man who could look at a globe and could find if one tiny island was out of place; a man who knew the seas like the back of his hand, could understand the clue.
+Tintin says that it was no mistake, and that Sir Francis banked upon his descendant, a man who could look at a globe and could find if even one tiny island was out of place; a man who knew the seas like the back of his hand, could understand the clue.

 Haddock presses the tiny island on the globe, and it comes apart, revealing Red Rackham's treasure in it, along with Sir Francis' hat.
 As the captain wears the hat and says it's all over, Tintin finds another clue at the bottom of the hollow globe, with a clue to where the remaining treasure is located.
-Thus, Tintin and Haddock prepare for their nest great adventure.
+Thus, Tintin and Haddock prepare for their next great adventure.